Hansimov/gtav-filmmaker/dev-plan.md

         * Great combination with programming and art
     * Disadvantages:
         * Need to create most of the assets and interactions from the beginning, which might be the most time-consuming part
-            * can be solved with external free resources
+            * can be solved with external free resources and reuse existent resources
+            * can use procedural generation techniques
         * Not easy to use, cooperate and distribute
             * not a problem for an experienced single creator
 * GTA5 + mods